scier/MetalSplatter/README.md

 # MetalSplatter
-Render Gaussian Splats using Metal on Apple platforms (iOS/iPhone/iPad, macOS, and visionOS)
+Render Gaussian Splats using Metal on Apple platforms (iOS/iPhone/iPad, macOS, and visionOS/Vision Pro)

 This is a Swift/Metal library for rendering scenes captured via the techniques described in [3D Gaussian Splatting for Real-Time Radiance Field Rendering](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).
-It will let you load up a PLY and visualize it on iOS anc macOS as well as the visionOS simulator (using vertex amplification for stereo).
+It will let you load up a PLY and visualize it on iOS anc macOS as well as the visionOS simulator (using amplification for rendering in stereo on Vision Pro).
 Modules include
 * MetalSplatter, the core library to render a frame
 * PLYIO, for reading binary or ASCII PLY files (not writing yet, despite the name); this is standalone, feel free to use it if you just have a hankering to load up some PLY files for some reason.
 * SplatIO, a thin layer on top of PLYIO to interpret these PLY files as sets of splats